 Communication port used by the launcher.
 Update this value if there are conflicts with other services on your cluster.

-Shared directory where job-related files are stored.
-This directory must be visible to the launcher and from the compute nodes.
+Shared directory where job-related temporary files are stored.
+The directory must be visible to the launcher and from the compute nodes.
+If

 The container type to be launched on Slurm (

-Shared directory where Singularity images are hosted.
+Shared directory on all compute nodes where Apptainer/Singularity images are hosted.
 Unused unless

 singularity.
-See Provide a Singularity Images Cache for details on how this option is used.
+See Provide a Container Image Cache for details on how this option is used.

 If any of the launcher dependencies are not on the default path, you can override the default by updating this value.

-See the slurm section of the cluster configuration reference for the full list of configuration options.
+See the slurm/pbs section of the cluster configuration reference for the full list of configuration options.